chyyran/cs-isp-ics4u/data structures.md

 The unique Pokédex number of the Pokémon species.
 This number must be unique for each different species.

 ##### `PokemonSpecies getNextEvolution()`
-The Pokémon species next in the evolutionary chain of the Pokemon.
+The Pokémon species next in the evolutionary chain of the Pokémon.
 This merely indicates the Pokémon next in the evolutionary chain, and does not specify the requirements for the Pokémon species to evolve into it’s evolution.
 If this Pokémon species is the final stage in the evolutionary chain, then this property returns null.

 ##### `PokemonSpecies getPreviousEvolution()`
-The Pokémon species previous in the evolutionary chain of the Pokemon.
+The Pokémon species previous in the evolutionary chain of the Pokémon.
 This merely indicates the Pokémon previous in the evolutonary chain, and does not specify the requirements for the previous evolution species to evolve into the current Pokémon species.
 If this Pokémon species is the first in its evolutionary chain, then this property returns null.

 ##### `boolean equals(PokemonSpecies)`